dimays/visualiching/README.md

 python manage.py runserver
 ```

+See [this Django documentation](https://docs.djangoproject.com/en/4.2/ref/django-admin/#runserver) for more information on running a local server.

+### 11. Open VisualIChing locally

-### 11. Open your browser and navigate to http://localhost:8000 to access VisualIChing.
+Open your browser and navigate to http://localhost:8000 to access VisualIChing locally.
 You can login using the superuser credentials you created in step 7.

 ## Contributing